Alert Message

 3 July 2020

 Contractor or employee?
-It's not always clear
+Why it's not always clear

 In Summary A recent decision of the Employment Court demonstrates that no matter what parties may have agreed initially, a supposed independent contractor may be considered an employee if they don’t enjoy independence and autonomy, and if they’re closely integrated with the business paying them.
 It’s a reminder to be careful in how you approach […]